Competition Prep & Meet Strategy for Track and Field Athletes

 Meet day should not feel random.

-A strong meet does not begin when the athlete steps onto the track or into the ring.
+A strong meet does not begin when the athlete steps onto the track, runway, or throwing area.

 It starts before that.